 My path from dance to bodywork

 I was on the brink of taking this work to Taipei, but the pandemic hit.
-The face-to-face connection, the raw, imperfect magic of being in the studio, drenched in sweat and surrounded by vulnerable, courageous humans, was replaced by the cold flatness of a screen.
+The face-to-face connection, the raw, imperfect magic of being in the studio, drenched in sweat and tears, and surrounded by vulnerable, courageous humans, was replaced by the cold flatness of a screen.
 It felt like trying to grab water.
-I tried to force my practice to stay alive, but the migraines, the burnout, and the grief told me the truth: it was time to let go.
+I tried to force my dance practice to stay alive, but the migraines, the burnout, and the grief told me the truth: it was time to let go.

+Thank you for reading this far.
 I feel unbelievably lucky to offer moments of safety, comfort, and connection to others during their darkest or most painful times—and to watch people emerge brighter, more loving, and more at home in their body and story.
 To have built a life and career that I truly love and continue to learn from every day is nothing but pure bliss.

 Thank you for being part of my little voyage:)